Jamunkhadi Simsar

-The Jamunkhadi Simsar or Jamunkhadi Wetlands is a wetlands conservation project in the Kankai municipality of Jhapa District, in eastern Nepal.
+The Jamunkhadi Simsar or Jamunkhadi Wetlands is a wetlands conservation project in Kankai Municipality of Jhapa District, in eastern Nepal.

 It was created to be developed as a tourist destination in Wards 2 and 5 of Surunga VDC (which are now the Dandagau area of Kankai), within the community forest.
 It lies about a kilometer away from the East-West Highway and occupies an area of about 10 hectares of the 25-hectare community forest.
-Originally, it included two ponds named after the rivers Ganga (Ganges) and Jamuna, but due to lack of protection, Ganga no longer exists and currently only Jamuna remains.

-Jamuna pond is a tourist attraction.
-There is boating and fishing on the pond.
+Originally, it included twin ponds named after the rivers Ganga (Ganges) and Jamuna, but due to lack of protection, Ganga dried up.
+The remaining Jamuna pond is a tourist attraction, with boating and fishing.
 Wild animals such as the python, bear, sambar, and porcupine are protected in this area.